Theresa May pitches Brexit 'quiet revolution' to turn Britain's course

 "She is overstating her position by claiming Brexit gives her a mandate for all this change," he said.
 "She does not have a mandate - she is chronically lacking one."

-The clearest reality check for May's ambitions this week came from the currency markets, where sterling has fallen more than 3-1/2 cents to a 31-year low against the dollar since her announcement on Sunday that she would trigger the formal EU divorce process by the end of March.

-Her rhetoric spooked investors who have started to bet that Britain is facing a "hard Brexit", meaning it will give up trying to remain in the EU's single market in order to impose controls on immigration from the other 27 EU member states.
+May's rhetoric spooked investors who have started to bet that Britain is facing a "hard Brexit", meaning it will give up trying to remain in the EU's single market in order to impose controls on immigration from the other 27 EU member states.

-May dismissed talk of a "hard Brexit" but in private meetings some government ministers have indicated at least one significant break with the approach of her predecessor David Cameron: its view of the City, London's financial powerhouse.
+May dismissed talk of a "hard Brexit" but in private meetings some ministers in her government have indicated at least one significant break with the approach of her predecessor David Cameron: its view of the City, London's financial powerhouse.

 While May said that financial services were one of many strategic sectors, two financiers who declined to be identified said it had been made clear to them by a government minister that their concerns over being able to sell into EU markets after Brexit were overblown.